gouravojha/face_detection/README.md

 # face_detection
 A Streamlit WebApp that can process photographs and detect faces in it.
-This App is made using OpenCV and Streamlit
+This App is made using OpenCV and Streamlit. frecog contains the harcascade file for OppenCV